xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Functions**

-ACTIVE.CELL   Returns the reference of the active cell
+ACTIVE.CELL&nbsp;&nbsp;&nbsp;Returns the reference of the active cell

-FORMULA.GOTO   Selects a named area or reference on any open workbook
+FORMULA.GOTO&nbsp;&nbsp;&nbsp;Selects a named area or reference on any open workbook

 Return to [top](#Q)